|

 Whatever

-may be the truth behind this great mystery, at the time of the Beatification,
+may be the truth behind this great mystery,

-it was discovered that cunningly constructed mechanicals had replaced
+discovered that cunningly constructed

-vaulted skies.
-In those early years, skilled craftsmen were instructed
+years, skilled craftsmen were instructed

-in the working principles of these unusual creatures by the special
+in the working principles of these unusual

-ambassadors.
-Inside every mechanical, from the most crudely fashioned
+Inside every mechanical, from the most

-there are glass phials containing a fluid named ichor.
+Chamber, there are glass phials containing

 |